Manu2497/User-eXperience-Design-Project-Work/README.md

 ## The Prototype

-For the final high fidelity interactive prototype we followed UX and UI desing best practices.
+For the final high fidelity interactive prototype, we followed UX and UI design best practices.
-In particular we evaluated the interface using the [10 Nielsen heuristics](https://miro.medium.com/max/2048/1*1g68ABWvnIxljK0-zmKluQ.jpeg) and followed the [Google Material Desing guidelines](https://material.io/design) and templates.
+In particular, we evaluated the interface using the [10 Nielsen heuristics](https://miro.medium.com/max/2048/1*1g68ABWvnIxljK0-zmKluQ.jpeg) and followed the [Google Material Design guidelines](https://material.io/design) and templates.
-Additionally, to maintain consistency over all the interface, we made a custom desing system.
+Additionally, to maintain consistency over all the interface, we made a custom design system.

-NOTE: The .xd file of the Adobe XD prototype (with the desing system included) con be found in this repository.
+NOTE: The .xd file of the Adobe XD prototype (with the design system included) con be found in this repository.

 ## End Results
 NOTE: not all the pages are shown